-Following the macro-view of how MEPs network in the EP, i.e., how they table amendments across political groups and nationalities, this VoteWatch report will show you which MEPs are the most open to collaboration and are keen to develop their networks in the current term.
+Following up on the macro-view of how MEPs network in the European Parliament, (i.e. how they table amendments across political groups and nationalities), this VoteWatch report shows which individual MEPs are the most open to collaboration and the keenest on developing EP networks in the current legislative term.
 Being a "policy hub" is critical for gaining influence and getting things done in the EP.

-We measured the "networkness" of MEPs by checking who joins fores with whom when drafting amendments.
-We paid particular attention to actions that are highly likely to increases the chances of an amendment to be adopted, ie. securing support for it across the political families and across nationalities.
+We measured the "connectedness" of MEPs by checking who joins forces with whom when drafting amendments.
+We paid particular attention to actions that are highly likely to increase the chances of an amendment to be adopted, i.e. securing support for it across political families and across nationalities.
 If you only look at the number of co-signed amendments, you notice that most MEPs with high numbers are from either S&D or Renew.
 However, this alone does not show how strong the network of MEPs is.
 It goes without saying that securing the support of parliamentarians from the same political family is a natural first and necessary step.
 However, given that none of the political groups is anywhere close to holding a majority in the EP on its own (and there is no stable coalition when voting), this step is anything but sufficient.

 Note: in this report, the term “connection” refers to two MEPs signing the same amendment.
 For example, if MEPs X, Y, Z signed the same amendment, then X has 2 new connections, i.e., 1 new connection with Y and 1 new connection with Z. At the same time, Y and Z also have 2 new connections.
 This report is based on the analysis of over 700.000 connections between MEPs.

 The chart below shows the state of play after one year in the current EP term (top 250 MEPs): each dot is an MEP (roll over with your mouse for further information).
 The MEPs in the top right corner have both a strong cross-group network and a strong trans-national network.
-Note that you can filter the MEPs by their political group (click and unclick the names of the groups) and by committee (see the special filter).
+Note that you can filter the MEPs by their political group (click and unclick the names of the groups) and by committee (see the special filter - only for premium users).

 NOTE: the full version of this chart that reveals the names of each MEP is further down in this report.
 You need a premium account to access this information.
 If you don't have a premium account with us yet, contact us to get a free trial.

-Unsurprisingly, the MEPs belonging to the 3 political groups at the center, EPP, S&D, Renew are the top networkers.
-This is because they are needed both by their colleagues, but also by the MEPs from the other groups to their left or right.
+Unsurprisingly, the top networkers belong to the 3 political groups at the center, EPP, S&D and Renew.
+This is because they are usually needed by both their group colleagues and the MEPs from the other groups to their left or right.

 A special note regards two MEPs from the 5 Star Movement, Eleonora Evi and Fabio Massimo Castaldo.
-Despite their party not belonging to a formal EP group and being considered somewhat isolated, these two MEPs are keen to prove otherwise and have been able to develop a strong network: they have co-signed amendments with MEPs from all political groups (except ID).
+Despite their party not belonging to any formal EP groups and being considered somewhat isolated, these two MEPs are keen to prove otherwise and have been able to develop a strong network of connections: they have co-signed amendments with MEPs from all political groups (except ID).

 Finally, you can see below who are the 20 MEPs that have the strongest cross-group and trans-national networks.